An Ecological History of Eurasian Art: Natural Resources, Aesthetic Practices, and Early Modern Globalization

 Project Aim

 ECOART aims to rewrite art history as a history of ecological interconnections.
-The project seeks to prove that aesthetic practices were conditioned by environmental circumstances by examining the artistic use and visual representation of geographical, geological, botanical, zoological, and climatic resources across Eurasia.
-This area is dominated by European and Chinese economic spheres of influence during the era of early modern globalization from 1500 to 1800.
+It seeks to prove that aesthetic practices were conditioned by environmental circumstances by examining the artistic use and visual representation of geographical, geological, botanical, zoological, and climatic resources across Eurasia.
+This region is dominated by European and Chinese economic spheres of influence during the era of early modern globalization from 1500 to 1800.

 Key Artistic Sites